akashchekka/hlfgql/README.md

 ```

-I have added this start script to package.json to compile the code using babel
+I have added this start script to package.json to compile the code.

 ```json
 "scripts": {